varunrpillai/paint/README.md

 ## Known Issues
-1) writing the app data into filesystem is in an asynchronous thread but reading is not yet.
+1) Writing the app data into filesystem is in an asynchronous operation but reading is not yet.
 2) Color picker gradient values are adjusted (not working with calculated values).
-3) If painting is saved with same name, warning is not displayed currently.
+3) If painting is saved with the same name, warning is not displayed currently.